Saturn/live-football-ontv/README.md

 #### Pushbullet
 A Pushbullet API_KEY is required in order to send pushes to your devices.

-Get your API_KEY here: '''https://www.pushbullet.com/#settings/account'''
+Get your API_KEY here https://www.pushbullet.com/#settings/account

 API Documentation available here https://docs.pushbullet.com